Parameterized crack modelling based on a localized non-intrusive reduced basis method: Extended isogeometric analysis for parameterized problems

 \subsection{B-spline basis functions}

-In what follows, we will consider B-splines for the solution discretization of our model problem.
+In what follows, we will consider B-splines for the geometry description and solution discretization of our model problem.
 This section provides a basic review of B-splines, while a more detailed exposition on isogeometric analysis is given in \cite{Hughes2005, Cottrell2009}.
-For this purpose, we introduce a \emph{knot vector} $\Xi = \{\xi_1,\dots,\xi_{n+p+1}\}$ in the parametric space $[0,1]^{\hat{d}}$ and a univariate B-spline basis function $b^j_{i_j,p_j}$.
+For this purpose, we introduce a \emph{knot vector} $\Xi = \{\xi_1,\dots,\xi_{n+p+1}\}$ with each knot $\xi_i \in [0,1]^{{d}}$ and a univariate B-spline basis function $b^j_{i_j,p_j}$.
 Note that the integers $p$ and $n$ represent the degree and the number of basis functions, accordingly, while $p_j$ is the degree and $i_j$ the index of the basis function in the $j$-th parametric direction.
 The B-spline basis can be then defined based on the tensor product of univariate B-splines as:

-where the dimension $\hat{d}$ of the parametric space is assumed to be the same as the dimension $d$ of the physical space.
-Furthermore, ${\bf{p}}=(p_1,\dots,p_{\hat{d}})$ is the polynomial degree in the direction of the parametric coordinate $\boldsymbol{\xi}=(\xi^1,\dots,\xi^{\hat{d}})$ and ${\bf{i}}=(i_1,\dots,i_{\hat{d}})$ is a vector containing a multi-index for the position in the tensor-product structure.
-In the following, we replace the polynomial degree with the scalar $p$ as it is assumed to be equal in all parametric directions.
+where the dimension of the parametric space $d$ is assumed to be the same as the dimension of the physical space.
+Furthermore, $\boldsymbol{\xi}$ contains the parametric coordinates $\xi^j$ in the $j$-th parametric direction for $j=1,\dots,d$.
+In what follows the polynomial degree is assumed to be equal in all parametric directions.
 We remark that the B-spline basis is $C^{p-k}$-continuous at knots, with $k$ being the multiplicity of the knot, while it is $C^{\infty}$ elsewhere.
 For a more elaborate overview of B-splines and NURBS, we encourage the interested reader to refer to \cite{Piegl1995}.
 Given the definition of B-splines in Eq.~\eqref{spline}, the geometric map ${\bf{F}}$ that describes the geometry of the domain $\Omega$ can be expressed as:

 where the vector $\bf{P_i}$ contains the coordinates of the control points.